HQSquantumsimulations/qoqo/README.md

 * A circuit class to represent quantum programs
 * Single- and Two-Qubit Operations that can be executed (decomposed) on any universal quantum computer
-* PRAGMA Operations that only apply to certain hardware, simulators or annotate circuits with additional informations
+* PRAGMA Operations that only apply to certain hardware, simulators or annotate circuits with additional information
 * Classical Register and Measurement operations to use in a quantum program
 * Measurement classes for evaluating observable measurements based on projective measurements from quantum hardware or simulator readouts
 * A Backend base class defining a standard for interfacing from qoqo to other toolkits, hardware and simulators